Tiffanirice23/reading-notes/README.md

 1. Embrace criticisms by understanding that expertise is not gained overnight.
 Making mistakes and being confused is inevitable when learning something new!
 2. My enemies can do it; why not me?
 I can do all things through spite which strengthens me. :raised_hands:
-3. The economy is tough :sweat:, but I AM TOUGHER :pinched_fingers:
+3. The economy is tough :pinched_fingers:, but I AM TOUGHER

 ### **Link to my _[Github portfolio](https://github.com/tiffanirice23)_**